NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/_posts/2020-04-20-Regularization-from-Scratch-Dropout.md

 $$2^{n}$$ thinned neural networks can be generated from a neural network with $$n$$ units.
 So training a neural network with dropout can be seen as training exponentially large number of neural networks from the collection of $$2^{n}$$ thinned networks where the weights are shared between them.

-*Fig. 2* and *Fig. 3* illustrates how this network might look like during forward propagation.
+*Fig. 2* and *Fig. 3* illustrate how this network might look like during forward propagation.

 <br> <img src="https://raw.githubusercontent.com/NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/master/images/MLP-Dropout-1.png" width="485" height="400" title="Neural Network"/>